randomplprendered/NilWare-AimPro-AimBot-and-ESP-Roblox/README.md

 *   🔴 **Enemy Render Distance:** `2000 studs`
     *   *Reason:* Maximum tactical advantage.
 See hostiles before they see you.

-> *Note: These values are optimized for high-population servers (Tested on Naramo).*
+> *Note: These values are optimized for high-population servers.*

 ---